dhilberg/dotnet-core-webapi/README.md

-DotNet Basic WebApi Template
+.NET Core Basic WebApi Template
 ===

-A basic dotnet WebApi and unit test project created entirely from the dotnet CLI using the following steps:
+A basic .NET Core 2.2 WebApi and unit test project created entirely from the dotnet CLI using the following steps:

 1. `mkdir dotnet-webapi && cd dotnet-webapi`
 2. `dotnet new sln --name WebApi`